 As I mention above, and in my previous article, I’d be pleased to know what your thoughts are.
 I welcome emails and letters – addressed to me at Woodhouse Farm, Wyke, Much Wenlock TF13 6NZ.
 If you’d like to discuss the proposals, I’m happy to meet any time – including at my next advice surgery at Much Wenlock Museum on Saturday 12th January.

 Note that Barrow, Brockton, Easthope, Shipton and Stanton Long are not included in the list of proposed Community Hubs or Community Clusters, and this means that these parishes will be ‘countryside’ for planning policy purposes, where new development is strictly controlled in accordance with national and local planning policies.
-The preferred sites for Broseley do not include the Broseley Wood ward which forms part of my Much Wenlock Division of Shropshire Council.
+The preferred sites for Broseley do not include the Broseley Wood ward which also forms part of my Much Wenlock Division of Shropshire Council.